parallelchain-io/pchain-client-cli/README.md

 ## Query
-`pchain_client` allows you to query different data from the ParallelChain, not just Transaction or Account related information, but also Validators and Stake Pool details in Parallelchain network.
+`pchain_client` allows you to query different data from the ParallelChain, not just Transaction or Account related information, but also Validators and Stake Pool details in ParallelChain network.

 Use `pchain_client query --help` to check the full list avaliable to query.